vlazzarini/cs-s7/README.md

 (csound-start csound-obj)
 ```

-starts the Csound engine and performance.
+starts the Csound engine and performance thread.

 ```
 (csound-stop csound-obj)
 ```

-stops a Csound performance and resets the engine.
+stops a Csound performance thread and resets the engine.

 ```
 (csound-pause csound-obj)